 How do I take the IgG Antibody Test?

 You’ll have to give some blood, in this instance a Finger Prick Blood sample.
-A couple of drops of blood is all that is required.
+Only 4-5 drops of blood are required for analysis.

 A full clear concise instructions leaflet will be included in your test kit.